 Acute peripartum TTTS happens just before or during birth.
 It’s a sudden shift of blood from one baby to the other, and it can also cause a red and a white baby.
 However, acute TTTS happens quickly and causes some different problems than TAPS.

 TAPS is a long, slow transfer of blood from one baby to the other.
 Only 5-15 milliliters of blood moves from the donor to the recipient daily, and the most reliable way to detect it is via MCA dopplers.
 There isn’t any such thing as rapid onset TAPS or Acute TAPS.
-It happens slowly over a long period.
+It happens slowly over a long period of time.

 When there is a red baby and a white baby at birth, blood testing is essential.